wsaihopfsg/vos-scripting-how-to/soln/Boxrot/Boxrot.rst

   .. |edgecountprop| image:: /soln/Boxrot/boxrotedgecountprop.jpg
   .. |edgecountpre| image:: /soln/Boxrot/boxrotedgecountpre.jpg

-  * The region-of-interest (ROI) of the ``Edge Count`` tool |edgecounttool| is designed to intersection with the edges of the punnet.
+  * The region-of-interest (ROI) of the ``Edge Count`` tool |edgecounttool| is designed to intersect with the edges of the punnet.
 With the help of the preprocessor, the 4 intersections points are

     * Point ``PP`` is located at the low right-hand corner of the intersections
     * Point ``PP1`` is located at the top right-hand corner of the intersections